 I dedicate a unit to westward expansion, and using the U.S.-Mexico War Tea Party activity has given students many perspectives on the war.

 They enjoy this lesson in particular because they are able to interact with one another and teach in turn their assigned perspectives.
 I find that they walk away from this activity knowledgeable and excited to learn about the impact of the war.

 A People’s History of the United States

-I use Howard Zinn's chapter on the Mexican-American War as a starting point to teach my students Imperialism, Manifest Destiny, and Westward Invasion.
+From A People’s History of the United States, I use Howard Zinn’s chapter on the U.S. -Mexico War as a starting point to teach my students Imperialism, Manifest Destiny, and Westward Invasion.

 Along with the book, students read primary sources from many sources, including Lincoln and Frederick Douglass.
 These sources have even inspired their own anti-war protest signs.